-A sensitive and compassionate Pakistani American woman, now 34, I have already completed dental school in Islamabad, Pakistan (2009), and now I hope to also complete dental school in the USA so that I will be prepared and qualified to practice global dentistry, in the USA as well as in Pakistan.
+A sensitive and compassionate Pakistani American woman, now 34, I have already completed dental school in Islamabad, Pakistan (2009), and now I hope also to complete dental school in the USA so that I will be prepared and qualified to practice global dentistry, in the USA as well as in Pakistan.
 Born in the USA, I grew up flying back and forth between the USA and Pakistan, attending school in both places.
 I completed my undergraduate studies at XXXX Community College, NY, USA.
-Then, I went back to Pakistan for dental school, followed by three years of residency and practice in Islamabad.
+Then, I returned to Pakistan for dental school, followed by three years of residency and practice in Islamabad.

 After graduating from dental school in Pakistan, I stayed for several more years because I wanted the experience of practicing dentistry in a developing nation with significant challenges in oral health.
 I was raised in New York and Islamabad, and I take pride in being fully multilingual - English, Urdu, Punjabi, and Hindi - and multicultural.
 This drives my desire to complete dental school in America as well.
 After earning my DDS Degree in America, I hope to put my language ability to good use as a dentist.
 New York is my home, and there is a great need for multilingual dental professionals.